 - After it is reduced, strain bones out and place the clear broth back in the pot.

 - Rinse and pat dry chicken thighs.
 Heavily season the thighs with salt, fresh pepper, and garlic powder.
 Place in a frying pan with vegetable oil and cook until brown and crispy.
 Slice cook chicken into wedges.
+If you are using a rotisserie chicken remove meat from bones and slice.

 - Serve in a big soup bowl and top with sliced cooked chicken, fresh chopped green onions, squares of seaweed, furikake and freshly ground pepper.